Matriz88/gherkin-checker/README.md

 ####components (object | optional)
 Components configurations.

-If you use a file that exports a list of components used used for mapping css-selectors, for example:
+If you use a file that exports a list of components used for mapping css-selectors, for example:
 ```js
 // example: components.js